Pomegranate Elderberry Ice Cubes

 Elderberry (black elderberry) has been associated with may health benefits, yet more larger scale studies are needed.
 Don’t just wait for cold and flu season to make this tea, you can sip on it all year long to help support your immune system.

-- Immunity support – Elderberries are rich with polyphenols (a type of antioxidant) and anti-inflammatory properties that it may help your immune system ward of catching the latest cold or flu going around.
+• Elderberries are rich with polyphenols (a type of antioxidant) that it may help you ward off the latest cold or flu going around.
+(1)

-- Cold and flu symptoms – Elderberries may help you to ward catching the latest cold or flu going around, and it may help reduce the symptoms and the duration of colds and flu if you’ve already caught it.
-(1) (2) (3)
+• Elderberries may also help reduce the symptoms and the duration of colds and flu if you’ve already caught it.
+(2) (3)

 Most of the nutritional benefits found in pomegranate are from the arils.
 The beautiful vibrant red color of pomegranate come from polyphenols (which are powerful antioxidants).
+Pomegranates are rich with Vitamins B, C and K, and antioxidants and potassium.
 According to an article in Nutrition Reviews, Pomegranate juice contains more antioxidants than many other fruit juices and it contains three times the antioxidants than red wine and green tea.
 (4)

 White Grape Juice Benefits